J. Philippe Rushton: Unfavorable

 In a paper for the International Journal of Selection and Assessment in 2006, Steven Cronshaw and colleagues wrote that psychologists need to critically examine the science used by Rushton in his "race-realist" research.
 Their re-analysis of the validity criteria for test bias, using data reported in the Rushton et al. paper, led them to conclude that the testing methods were biased against Black Africans.
 They disagree with other aspects of Rushton's methodology, such as his use of non-equivalent groups in test samples.
 Rushton responded in the next issue of the journal.
 He said why he believed his results were valid, and why he thought the criticisms incorrect.

 Scott McGreal (2012) in Psychology Today criticized the science of Rushton's "Race Differences in Sexual Behavior: Testing an Evolutionary Hypothesis".
 He cited Weizmann, Wiener, Wiesenthal, & Ziegle, which argued that Rushton's theory relied on flawed science.
 McGreal faulted Rushton and his use of Nobile's penis size study.

-On 17 June 2020, Elsevier announced it was retracting an article that Rushton and Donald Templer had published in 2012 in the Elsevier journal Personality and Individual Differences.
+On 17 June 2020, academic publisher Elsevier announced it was retracting an article that Rushton and Donald Templer had published in 2012 in the Elsevier journal Personality and Individual Differences.
 The article falsely claimed that there was scientific evidence that skin color was related to aggression and sexuality in humans.

 On 24 December 2020, the academic journal Psychological Reports retracted two Rushton articles about intelligence and race.
 Review of the articles, which were originally published in the 1990s, "found that the research was unethical, scientifically flawed, and based on racist ideas and agenda".
 On 23 August 2021, it retracted three more.